MW-Mori/ALLBERT/README.md

 This approach gave the electrical system a defined location within ALLBERT while keeping it accessible for future adjustments, supporting the same clean, organized, and serviceable design approach used throughout the build.

+#### TB6612FNG Motor Controller

+When I began working with ALLBERT's TT motors, one of the first problems I encountered was simply determining how the motors would connect to and be controlled by the rest of the system.
+The motors had their own wiring, but there was no appropriate place to connect them directly to the BeagleBone Black.
+Researching how DC motors are controlled led me to motor controllers and eventually to the TB6612FNG.

+During my research, I compared the TB6612FNG with alternatives such as the L298N and found the TB6612FNG to be a better fit for the project.
+Another consideration at the time was soldering.
+I had never soldered before and was not yet comfortable doing it, so finding a motor controller with its pins already installed influenced my decision.
+Ironically, as ALLBERT developed, I eventually learned to solder and incorporated soldering extensively into the finished electrical assembly.

+The TB6612FNG serves as the interface between ALLBERT's control computer and its motors.
+The BeagleBone Black determines how the robot should move and sends low-power direction and PWM control signals to the motor controller.
+The TB6612FNG then uses the separate motor power supply to drive the motors according to those commands.

+ALLBERT uses four TT motors, while the TB6612FNG provides two motor-control channels.
+I organized the motors into left and right sides, with the two motors on each side operating together through one channel.
+This arrangement made sense because ALLBERT's wheels do not physically pivot left or right like the steering wheels of a conventional car.
+Instead, the robot changes direction by controlling the movement of its left and right sides differently.
+One side can move differently from, or opposite to, the other side to produce turning and pivoting behavior.

+This configuration allowed a two-channel motor controller to provide the movement control needed for ALLBERT while keeping the motor-control architecture straightforward and consistent with the robot's physical design.